multiplexcuriosus/monkey_robot_codebase/README.md

 If you just want to use Rviz and not control the physical robot, just use the PC_IP in the ROS_MASTER_URI.
 Then the network will be started by your PC.

-## Install MoveIt on your PC
+## Install MoveIt on the controller device
-Follow the instructions [here](https://ros-planning.github.io/moveit_tutorials/doc/getting_started/getting_started.html) to install MoveIt on the RPP.
+Follow the instructions [here](https://ros-planning.github.io/moveit_tutorials/doc/getting_started/getting_started.html) to install MoveIt on the controller device.
 From this point onwards I am assuming you have a catkin workspace setup, to which I will refer as "ws_moveit" from now on.
 Note that this simply means that there is a folder in your /home directory called *ws_moveit*, in which you have executed all commands listed in the tutorial mentioned above.
 One command which you don't have to run is the last one of these three.
 ```
 cd ~/ws_moveit/src
 git clone https://github.com/ros-planning/moveit_tutorials.git -b master